FreakStar03/Freakstar_Blogs/content/Customize-linux-for-beginners/index.md

 ## ❤️ Thank you

-That's it, i loved to share what i know about linux ricing with you all and hope you also liked my content ... do give a try to mine other works, i  hope we will meet again it then keep learning.
+That's it, i loved to share what i know about linux ricing with you all and hope you also liked my content ... do give a try to mine other works, i  hope we will meet again till then keep learning.

 ```toc